csb-toolbox/CSB/README.txt

 Contact
 -------

-This library is developed by Michael Habeck's Computational Structural Biology Group, at the Max Planck Institute for Developmental Biology, Tuebingen, Germany:
+This project is developed by Michael Habeck's Computational Structural Biology Group, at the Max Planck Institute for Developmental Biology, Tuebingen, Germany:

     http://www.eb.tuebingen.mpg.de/research/research-groups/michael-habeck.html

-The source code of the library is hosted at the following SVN repository:
+The source code of the project is hosted at the following SVN repository:

     https://svn.tuebingen.mpg.de/agbs/projects/CSB

 Send any requests and feedback to:

+    ivan.kalev@tuebingen.mpg.de
     michael.habeck@tuebingen.mpg.de

 License
 -------

-CSB is an open source library, distributed under OSI-approved MIT license.
+CSB is open source and distributed under OSI-approved MIT license.
 ::

     Copyright (c) 2012 Michael Habeck